Antioch: Theodosius and after

-In 387 AD, there was a great sedition caused by a new tax levied by order of Theodosius I, and the city was punished by the loss of its metropolitan status.
+In 387 there was a great sedition caused by a tax levied by order of Theodosius I, and the city was punished by the loss of its metropolitan status.
 Theodosius placed Antioch under Constantinople's rule when he divided the Roman Empire.
+John Malalas, a chronicler writing in the 6th century, describes a theater in the city's suburb of Daphne that was built on the ruins of a synagogue.
+The theater had an inscription stating it was constructed "from the spoils of Judaea".
+He also mentions a gate of cherubs in the city, which Titus constructed using the spoils of the Second Temple.